 - Demand for cheese destined for pizza spikes during college semesters and drops off during breaks; demand for sliced cheese for burgers surges in the summer months when more people grill out.

 As the examples clearly show, consumption trends are quite independent of milk production trends.
-Traders help keep inventories balanced in both the short and long term.
+Traders are necessary to keep inventories balanced.

 Observing federal and state milk marketing orders

 Another important job for traders is observing the minimum fluid milk prices set by the Federal Milk Marketing Orders (FMMOs) and individual state orders.